who-knows-inc/KEA_DAT_DevOps_2024_Autumn/combined_course_markdown.md

 - **Cost efficiency**

 ---

-# Goal: Deploying with zero downtime

-Discuss in pairs/groups.

-*How would you achieve it?*
+# Big Bang Deployment

+Deploying the entire application at once.

+*Why do you think it's called that?*

+*What problems could occur with this approach?*

 ---